kashikasharda/KashikaSharda_AboutMe/README.md

 ## 🎯 Career Highlight

-**Upcoming Role**: Kashika is joining **Moveworks** as a Software Engineer in July 2024, marking an exciting new chapter in her career journey from FICO where she has been a Solution Engineer II since 2018.
+**Upcoming Role**: Kashika is joining **Moveworks** as a Software Engineer in July 2024, marking an exciting new chapter in her career journey from FICO where she has been a Solution Engineer since 2018.

+## 🌐 Live Website

+Once deployed, the website will be available at: **https://kashika.dharaik.in**

 ## 📧 Contact

 - **Email**: kashikasharda@gmail.com
-- **Phone**: +91 814 605 4977
 - **LinkedIn**: [linkedin.com/in/kashika-sharda](https://linkedin.com/in/kashika-sharda)
 - **GitHub**: [github.com/kashikasharda](https://github.com/kashikasharda)